Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

 GAs can develop good solutions to problems we do not fully understand.
-For very sparse problems. the efficiency of the GA algorithm was improved when the class, or "shape" of desired solution was assumed (\cite{deaven1995molecular}).
+For very sparse problems -recall: problems that have a small number of good solutions with respect to the number of possible solutions-, the efficiency of the GA algorithm was improved when the class, or "shape" of desired solution was assumed (\cite{deaven1995molecular}).
 GAs are however also relevant in problems for which we typically have little information on what optimal solutions would look like, and in which exploration of diverse candidates is desirable.
-In analysing insolvency risk with a GA, \cite{varetto1998genetic} showed that the GA obtained results faster than local discriminant with more limited contributions from the financial analyst.
+In analysing insolvency risk with a GA, for which many different factors may be relevant, \cite{varetto1998genetic} showed that the GA obtained results faster than local discriminant with more limited contributions from the financial analyst.
 More recently, this low-information requirement has been useful for heart disease diagnosis (\cite{reddy2020hybrid}), design of neural network architectures (\cite{suganuma2017genetic}), production scheduling (\cite{nguyen2017genetic}), classification tasks such as detection of video change (\cite{bianco2017combination}), or determination of new functions to detect breast cancer (\cite{devarriya2020unbalanced}).
+Those are typical examples of problems for which we do not know precisely how the optimal solution looks like for designing a neural network for a specific classification problem, or what factors should be taken into account to best identify heart disease.
+GAs offer a competitive alternative to identify good solutions to such problems that we do not fully understand.
+We specifically describe some of the domains in which GAs have flourished.